The Tijuana to Cuautitlán Izcalli corridor runs within Mexico.

 Brokers post corridors like this to Cargado's marketplace, where 2,000+ verified Mexico and Canada carriers bid and every counterparty is vetted before the first load moves.

 On Cargado, brokers post the corridor and vetted carriers bid on it.
-110+ carriers run this lane, 25+ actively bid to move it, and 25+ have won and hauled loads.
 Every carrier is verified before it can bid, which replaces cold-calling unknown carriers.

-Postings here run Dry van 100%.
+Postings here lean dry van-led corridor.
 If you need a type you do not see, post the load anyway—carriers with matching equipment get notified automatically.

 Yes.
 Mexican carriers bid on intra-Mexico moves in the marketplace the same way they bid cross-border freight, with a stamped carta porte traveling on federal highways.